pipwilson/blog/content/blog/2025/06/Converting wayback machine pages into blog posts.md

 ```bash
 curl "http://web.archive.org/cdx/search/cdx?url=blogs.bath.ac.uk/webservices/*&output=txt&fl=timestamp,original&collapse=digest" > urls_raw.txt
 ```

 The output [looks like this](https://github.com/pipwilson/waybackmachine-to-markdown/blob/production/urls_raw.txt).

-When I asked about how to get that list of URLs it unprompted also gave me this line to strip the timestamp of the snapshot from each line of the file:
+When I asked about how to get just the list of URLs it also gave me this line to strip the timestamp of the snapshot from each line of the file:

 ```bash
 awk '{print "https://web.archive.org/web/" $1 "/" $2}' urls_raw.txt > urls.txt